Nick-Chapman/Judo-Night/README.md

 Unfortunately, this is the first Inform compiled game I've tried to put through niz, and it reveals a couple of unimplemented .z5 opcodes (save_undo), so you wont get far using niz until I've sorted this.

 Happily, I found a nice Android App called "Text Fiction" which allows you to play this game (and any other I assume) on your phone.
-It has a cool text-chat style interface which takes away much of the pain of typing by supporting common verbs & touching words from the displayed text.
+It has a cool text-chat style interface and takes away much of the pain of typing by supporting common verbs & touching words from the displayed text.

 Have fun.